What are

 The heritage of Nordic cross-country skiing

-It was at the beginning of the 20th century that the Laurentians region acquired the title of cradle of Nordic skiing in America.
-The long winters, hills, open plains combined with the proximity of Montreal and access to rail transportation make it an ideal location for the development of cross-country skiing.
+It was at the beginning of the 20th century that the Laurentians region acquired the title of the birthplace of nordic skiing in America.
+The long winters, hills and open valleys combined with the proximity of Montreal and access to rail transportation make it an ideal location for the development of cross-country skiing.

 By the turn of the 1920s, a vast network of off-piste ski trails consisting of unplowed roads, frozen lakes, and farms had developed.
 This network crosses municipalities and interconnects villages.
 The practice of cross-country skiing grew so quickly that in 1927, a train dedicated to transporting skiers was inaugurated.
 This is how tourism became an economic driver that over time would surpass agriculture and forestry.

 In 1933, Jackrabbit Johannsen completed the famous Maple Leaf Trail, which aimed to interconnect accommodations in the southern Laurentians to Mont-Tremblant.
-Cross-country skiing expeditions from village to village are then possible and attractive.
+This trail led to a further boom in ski tourism, with 150,000 skiers taking the train up to the Laurentians annually by 1941!
 Although this network has undergone many transformations over the years, it still exists.

 Almost 100 years later

-The White Routes offer Nordic ski trails from village to village using heritage trails as well as new trails in a spirit similar to that of the great builders of the Laurentians.
+Les Routes Blanches offer Nordic ski trails from village to village using heritage trails as well as new trails in a spirit similar to that of the great builders of the Laurentians.

 The challenges of private property